 In a nutshell: Dramatic, swimmable tidepools located on barren lava along the ocean’s edge on the back-side of West Maui.

-Minuses: Can be dangerous.
+Minuses: People die here.
 Terrain on the short hike is unforgiving to those who are not sure-footed.

 Sound-bite: “My car got broken into!”